charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 I also play 26 lands, rather than the tried-and-true 25.
 The 26th land gives an extra few percentage points to make [[Primeval Titan]] on T3, and it's a good topdeck in games that go long.
 Goldfishing can't tell us if that's better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but my experience suggests that two slots of interaction is plenty.

-Once in a while, [[Lightning Bolt]] steals a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but it's far more likely to be useless or unnecessary.
-Titan Breach isn't trying to stabilize the board or deplete our opponent's resources.
+Once in a while, it's possible to steal a win by zapping [Goblin Electromancer]] or [[Devoted Druid]], but most of the time [[Lightning Bolt]] is either useless or unnecessary.
+Titan Breach doesn't win by stabilizing the board and depleting the other player's resources.
 It wins by doing unfair things quickly and consistently -- and [[Lightning Bolt]] doesn't help with that.

 ## The Model